How do I draw up my study plan?

 Do you have any more questions?

 Even after you’ve gone through all of the information, you may still have some questions.
 FAU’s Student Advice and Career Service (IBZ) and the Student Service Centre at your faculty can help you with general queries and the subject advisors can help you with subject-related questions.
-Addresses, office hours and telephone numbers for the subject advisors for specific degree programmes can be found in the degree programme catalogue (German).
+Addresses, office hours and telephone numbers for the subject advisors for specific degree programmes can be found in the overview of degree programmes.